CONNECT-platform/inter-auth-spec/TERMINOLOGY.md

-the term is to be interpreted as described only when written in **bold** characters. the term (micro)service and microservice might be used interchangeably.
+the term is to be interpreted as described only when written in **bold** characters. the term (micro)service and microservice might be used interchangeably and should be interpreted as the same.

 ### Root Address

-the term **root address** of a specific **service** is used in reference to the URL the **service** is residing on, according to the definition outlined [here](#service). the term **root-path**, or the expression _a **service** residing on an address_, might be used interchangeably.
+the term **root address** of a specific **service** is used in reference to the URL the **service** is residing on, according to the definition outlined [here](#service). the term **root-path**, or the expression _a **service** residing on an address_, might be used interchangeably and should be interpreted as the same.

 ### Endpoint